Skip to Content

 St. Croix Legend Tournament Inshore Review

-If you are a serious angler either on the weekend or are working you way up through the tournament ranks, then you will be pleased to know that St. Croix has been listening to feedback from its loyal owners and has produced this amazing new inshore rod.
+If you are a serious angler on the weekend or are working your way up through the tournament ranks, you will be pleased to know that St. Croix has been listening to feedback from its loyal owners and has produced this amazing new inshore rod.

-While the St. Croix Legend Tournament Inshore is not an inexpensive rod with a retail price that will start at $279.99, there is a lot of technology and quality manufacturing packed into this rod.
+While the St. Croix Legend Tournament Inshore is not an inexpensive rod, with a retail price starting at $279.99, there is a lot of technology and quality manufacturing packed into this rod.

 With technologies such as ART and IPC to deliver a stronger and more sensitive rod along with High-modulus/high-strain SVIC graphite for superior strength and durability, the Legend Tournament Inshore is a rod that should not be overlooked when you are shopping for the next addition to your fishing arsenal.

-St. Croix finishes the rod off with high-quality Fuji reel seats, Kigan guides and then seals the entire rod with 2 layers of Flex Coat to keep the saltwater from corroding your investment.
+St. Croix finishes the rod with high-quality Fuji reel seats and Kigan guides and then seals the entire rod with two layers of Flex Coat to keep the saltwater from corroding your investment.

-The St. Croix Legend Tournament Inshore is available in 3 casting and 7 spinning models.
-As a brand new addition to the St. Croix family of inshore rods, I think it is one of the best that they have offered.
+The St. Croix Legend Tournament Inshore is available in 3 casting and seven spinning models.
+As a brand new addition to the St. Croix family of inshore rods, I think it is one of the best they have offered.

 Features